Skip to Main Content

 5. Do I need permission from the copyright owner for my use?

-b.
-If no response or answer is no, reconsider your use of this work to see if you can make a fair use, or consider using another work.
+• If the answer is no or there is not response, reconsider your use of this work to see if you can make a fair use, or consider using another work.

 Adapted (links added) from © 2014 Kevin Smith & Lisa Macklin CC BY-SA 4.0 https://d396qusza40orc.cloudfront.net/cfel/Reading%20Docs/A%20Framework%20for%20Analyzing%20any%20Copyright%20Problem.pdf